aarpon/hrm_docs/docs/prerequisites.rst

 .. note::

-    It is recommended to install a database manageent tool like ``phpmyadmin``.
+    It is recommended to install a database management tool like ``phpmyadmin``.

 PostgreSQL
 ----------